Updated 11/2022

 Open to Grades: 10, 11 & 12

 AP Chemistry, as designed by the College Board, is a rich and challenging class for highly motivated students in chemistry.
 The rigor of this class stems from the depth of content, as well as its emphasis on the scientific process through completion of several college laboratories.
 Students will use a college textbook and supplementary material to study chemical kinetics and equilibrium, acid base chemistry, electrochemistry, thermodynamics, and other miscellaneous topics.
 Successful performance on the national AP Chemistry exam may result in the granting of college credit at many universities.
-At FRHS: Students must have access to a computer and internet for successful completion of course work.

 6820 Physics